ljwoods2/tcrtrifold-experiments/README.md

 See [data/iedb-vdjdb/iedb/human_I/run_af3_triad.sh](data/iedb-vdjdb/iedb/human_I/run_af3_triad.sh) for an example slurm script that runs the pipelines.

-## Identifying IEDB and VDJDB triad overlap with PDB
+## Identifying IEDB and VDJDB overlap with PDB

 Blast+ for pdb alignment